Test-Time Alignment via Hypothesis Reweighting: When is Ensemble Reweighting Effective, and Why?

-To generate a label $i \succ j$, we first sample a decision maker represented by the pair $(\epsilon_i, \epsilon_j)$.
-Given the pair $(\epsilon_i, \epsilon_j)$ the choice between $i$ and $j$ is deterministic.
-By averaging over many such deterministic decisions, each influenced by different realizations of $\epsilon_i, \epsilon_j$, we recover the probabilistic preference described by the original Bradley-Terry model.
-In this sense, the model can be reinterpreted as an ensemble of deterministic decision-makers with different biases.
-Each decision-maker has fixed preferences for any given pair, but across the population, these preferences reflect the overall probabilistic distribution.

-This reinterpretation allows us to see the Bradley-Terry model as an aggregate of deterministic decision-makers rather than a purely stochastic process, with randomness introduced through individual biases (represented by $\epsilon_i, \epsilon_j$).
-This perspective suggests that if the preference labels are generated by a pool of underlying functions or annoators then it may be helpful to identify the decision boundaries associated with each annotator; if we do so, we can "personalize" the model at test time by quickly figuring out which ensemble member best describe the person at hand.
-We hypothesize that ensemble methods, when equipped with priors encouraging diversity, can learn a rich set of such sharp “annotator” functions from aggregate data.
+\textbf{Ensembles as diverse sharp decision boundaries.} We build on an alternative interpretation of the Bradley-Terry model, where the model can be seen as representing a population of deterministic decision-makers.
+For items $i$ and $j$ with parameters $\theta_i, \theta_j \in \mathbb{R}$, the preference probability under the Bradley-Terry model is: where $\epsilon_i, \epsilon_j \sim \text{Gumbel}(0, 1)$.
+Rather than a single stochastic decision-maker, the model can be seen as representing a population of deterministic decision-makers.
+Each decision-maker is characterized by a pair $(\epsilon_i, \epsilon_j)$, and makes sharp choices based on which among $\theta_i + \epsilon_i$ and $\theta_j + \epsilon_j$ is larger.
+The model's probabilistic behavior emerges from averaging across this population.
+We do not claim that ensemble heads approximate Gumbel random variables; rather, the Gumbel interpretation of Bradley-Terry motivates a representation where distinct sharp decision-makers capture the population of annotators.

-To test this hypothesis, we construct a synthetic contextual preference learning scenario with multiple conflicting labelers.
-We sample inputs $(x_1, x_2)$ from $[0, 1]^2$ and generate diverse linear decision boundaries of the form $w_1 x_1 + w_2 x_2 > 0$, with $w_1, w_2 \sim N(0, 1)$.
-After training a diverse ensemble on these synthetic preferences, we evaluate how quickly it can adapt to a new, previously unseen decision boundary.
-As shown in~\cref{fig:conflicting-toy}, the ensemble can quickly adapt to a new decision boundary, outperforming a single model on the decision boundary it was trained on.
-We find that the average ensemble prediction matches the ``average'' decision maker, while individual ensemble members represent sharp and distinct decision boundaries.
-Reducing the prior network temperature during training results in sharper decision boundaries for each ensemble member.
-In~\cref{sec:experiments}, we demonstrate that this property supports rapid and effective personalization in real-world tasks where individual preferences or annotator biases vary, further validating our hypothesis.
+We hypothesize that diverse ensembles can learn such sharp decision boundaries from aggregate data across a population of annotators.
+To test this, we construct a synthetic preference learning task with conflicting labelers.
+We sample inputs $(x_1, x_2)$ from $[0, 1]^2$ and generate diverse linear decision boundaries $w_1 x_1 + w_2 x_2 > 0$, with $w_1, w_2 \sim N(0, 1)$.
+As shown in~\cref{fig:conflicting-toy}, our ensemble quickly adapts to new decision boundaries, outperforming single models.
+The average ensemble prediction matches the ``average'' decision-maker, while individual members capture distinct boundaries.
+In particular, higher diversity coefficients for the prior network yields sharper boundaries per ensemble member.
+In~\cref{sec:experiments}, we show this enables rapid personalization in real-world preference tasks.